w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

-The figure above shows the followings:
+The figure above shows the following:

 - Even if the approval threshold is reached (i.e. % of current approval is greater than the approval curve), the proposal only enters the confirmation period once the support threshold is also reached (i.e. % current support is greater than the underlying support curve).
-- If the referendum meets the criteria for the confirmation period, then the proposal is approved and scheduled for enactment.
-The Enactment Period can be specified when the referendum is proposed but is also subject to a minimum value based on the Track.
-More powerful Tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.
+- If the referendum meets the approval and support thresholds for the duration of the confirmation period, the proposal will be approved and will be scheduled for enactment.
+Each track has a default minimum Enactment Period and the approved referendum needs to wait till the end of it to be executed.
+Powerful Tracks like `Root` enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.
+The referendum proposers can also choose to set the enactment period to be higher than its default value.
 - A referendum may exit the confirmation period when the thresholds are no longer met, due to new _Nay_ votes or a change of existing _Aye_ or _Abstain_ votes to _Nay_ .
-Each time it exits, the confirmation period resets.
-For example, if the confirmation period is 20 minutes and a referendum enters it just for 5 min, the next time it enters, it must stay for 20 minutes (not 15 minutes).
+Each time it exits, the confirmation period clock is reset.
+For example, if the confirmation period is 20 minutes and a referendum enters it just for 5 min before exiting, the next time it enters, it must be confirming for 20 minutes (not 15 minutes).
 - During the decision period, if a referendum fails to meet the approval and support thresholds for the duration of the track-specific confirmation period, it fails and does not go to the enactment period (it may have to be resubmitted, see below).
-- The current approval must be above 50% for a referendum to pass, and the approval curve never goes below 50%.
+- The approval curve starts with a value of 100% and gradually goes to 50%, but never below.
+Assuming all the active token supply has voted on a proposal, the conviction vote weighted support should at least always be above 50% to pass.

 ![opengov-curves-pass](../assets/opengov-curves-nopass.png)